Begin by taking Designing STEM Learning Environments and Experiences:

-Step 1 is a 1-credit course (EDUC 2020) that invites science, engineering, or mathematics students to explore teaching as a career by providing first-hand experience co-teaching science and math lessons in local middle school classrooms.
+Step 1 is a 2-credit course (EDUC 2020) that invites science, engineering, or mathematics students to explore teaching as a career by providing first-hand experience co-teaching science and math lessons in local middle school classrooms.
 Teaching professors and mentor teachers provide ongoing support and feedback throughout the course.

 Step 1 meets weekly on the CU campus (1.25 hours/week), plus 5 additional visits to a local elementary school.

 The CU Teach program is a four-year degree/licensure program that allows students to complete a rigorous education in a science, engineering, or mathematics major and fulfill the requirements for a Colorado initial teaching license in Secondary Science or Mathematics.
 For more information about courses and program requirements, visit the CU Boulder Course Catalog.

 Interested in STEM outreach?
 Consider the STEM Education Certificate where students learn how to effectively communicate STEM related concepts.
 The STEM Education Certificate provides graduates with an important communication skill set useful in business, industry, government, and elsewhere.

 Have you heard about the Middle School Mathematics Licensure Program?
 This is an innovative new track for non-math majors interested in teaching mathematics in the middle grades, 6-8.
 For more information about sample courses, visit the School of Education website.

 Scholarship and Internship Opportunities:

 CU Teach students have opportunities to complete paid internships in local nonprofit science and mathematics organizations.
 For example, Science Discovery and the Knowles Science Teaching Foundation offer very attractive opportunities for both science and math teacher candidates.

 A Unique University Experience:

 CU Teach students form a close community in which they share experiences of college life through many special university resources devoted to them.
 The CU Teach student group provides professional, academic, and social support for students in the CU Teach program.
 They continue to support each other after graduation through a network of STEM teachers who are interested in continued professional improvement and exploring issues of equity and justice within schools.